makors/mirror/README.md

    1:
       # You can find the id of a channel by enabling the Developer mode in your
       # Discord account settings and Right-Click -> Copy ID on a channel.
+      #
+      # If you want to mirror thread channels, you can use the id of the parent channel.
       channelIds:
          - "insert_channel_id_to_mirror_here"
       # Webhooks are used to send mirrored messages to specific channels.
-      # You can create a webhook for a channel with:
-      # Edit channel -> Integrations -> Webhooks -> New webook.
+      # You can create a webhook for a channel with: Edit channel -> Integrations -> Webhooks -> New webook.
       webhookUrls:
          - "insert_destionation_webhook_url_here"
       ignoredUserIds: